113 Squadron (Israel): Suez Crisis

 The Sinai War was fought between October 29 and November 5, 1956 between Israel and Egypt.
 During it, the Sinai Peninsula was occupied and many military infrastructures of the Egyptian army were destroyed.

 On October 29, 1956, 12 planes from the squadron escorted the 16 Dakota planes that dropped the 890th Battalion at the Mithala crossing in Sinai at the opening of the operation.

 On October 31, the pilots Jacob Agassi and David Kishon attacked with rockets the Egyptian destroyer 'Ibrahim al-Awl' which attacked the Port of Haifa and brought about its surrender.

 The squadron performed a total of 133 operational sorties in attack, interception and escort missions.

 Six Day War

 The Six Day War was fought from June 5 to 10, 1967, between Israel and Egypt, Jordan and Syria and with the involvement of Iraq, Lebanon, Saudi Arabia and other forces.

 The war began with Operation Moked, which was designed to gain air superiority.
-After the operation, the IDF was able to quickly maneuver and occupy the Sinai Peninsula, Judea and Samaria, and the Golan Heights.
+After the operation, the IDF was able to quickly maneuver and occupy the Sinai Peninsula, the West Bank, and the Golan Heights.
 In Operation Moked, the squadron participated in attacking airports in Egypt, Jordan, and Syria.

 During the war, the squadron carried out 450 operational sorties in airfield attack, close aid and interdiction missions.

 Four fighters were killed, one was captured by the Egyptians and seven planes were shot down.